 Criteria for the final assignment are described in this google doc, please read it.

 Location: room 131, FF UK, Nám.
 J. Palacha 2

 Course catalogue link: AFSV00295

 The aim of the course is to provide students with essential thinking tools for detecting various kinds of bullshit, including pseudoscience, fake news, data misinterpretation, or invalid arguments.
 We will cover both the formal aspect (why something is false and how to recognize it) and the psychological aspect (why we tend to form false beliefs and how to avoid it).

 - Teach students the most common fallacies of reasoning,

-- introduce students to the scientific method as the gold standard of arriving at knowledge of facts (justified probable beliefs),
+- introduce students to the scientific method and Bayesian thinking as the gold standard of arriving at knowledge of facts (justified probable beliefs),

 - teach students the basics of psychology of reasoning – what the most important psychological mechanisms of belief formation are and when they go wrong,